Athul2004/VLSI_INTERNSHIP/README.md

-# VHDL Digital Logic Components

-> **Internship Project at SMEC Labs**
+# SMEC Labs VLSI Internship Projects

-This repository contains initial VHDL implementations of fundamental digital logic components developed during my internship at SMEC Labs.
-These modules serve as essential building blocks for digital system design, verification, and simulation.
+Welcome to my VLSI internship repository at **SMEC Labs**.
+This repository contains a series of VHDL-based digital design modules that I developed and simulated as part of my internship training.
+These designs cover a wide range of fundamental building blocks used in modern digital systems.

+## 📁 Project Overview

+During this internship, I focused on the RTL (Register Transfer Level) design and simulation of essential digital logic components using **VHDL**.
+The projects demonstrate skills in structural and behavioral modeling, as well as a good understanding of testbenches for functional verification.

-## 🚀 Components Implemented
+## 🛠️ Implemented Modules

+The following VHDL modules were developed:

 - **Adders**
   - Half Adder
   - Full Adder
-  - Ripple Carry Adder

-- **Arithmetic Logic Units (ALU)**
+- **Arithmetic Logic Unit (ALU)**
-  - 4-bit ALU supporting arithmetic and logic operations

 - **Multiplexers**
-  - 2:1 MUX
+  - MUX (Multiplexer)
+- **Logic Gates**
+  - NOT Gate
+  - NAND (implemented using AND gates)
-  - 4:1 MUX
+  - AND Gate
-  - 8:1 MUX
+  - OR Gate
 - **Flip-Flops**
   - D Flip-Flop
   - JK Flip-Flop
+  - SR Flip-Flop
   - T Flip-Flop
 - **Counters**
-  - 4-bit synchronous counter
-  - 4-bit asynchronous counter
+  - 2-bit Counter using D Flip-Flop
+  - Johnson Counter

-- **Logic Gates**
+  - Ring Counter
-  - AND
+- **Shift Registers**
-  - OR
+  - Bidirectional Shift Register
-  - NOT
+  - SISO (Serial-In Serial-Out)
-  - NAND
+  - PIPO (Parallel-In Parallel-Out)
-  - NOR
+- **Encoders**
-  - XOR
+  - Encoder

-## 🛠️ Getting Started

-These modules are written in VHDL and can be simulated using any standard VHDL simulator such as ModelSim, Vivado, or GHDL.
+## 🧪 Testing

+Each module includes a VHDL testbench to verify its correctness under various input conditions.
+Simulations were performed to confirm functional accuracy.

+## 🗂️ File Structure